-How will the scheme work?
+How does the scheme work?

-Claims are be made through the Government gateway online portal and are administered by HMRC.
+Claims are made through the Government gateway online portal and are administered by HMRC.
 After a claim has been submitted online the employer receives a claim reference number.
 HMRC check that the claim is correct and then pay the amount via BACS into the employer's nominated UK bank account.

 Can charities use the Scheme?

-- had a PAYE payroll scheme on 19 March 2020;
+- had a PAYE payroll scheme on 19 March 2020

-- enrolled for PAYE online; and
+- enrolled for PAYE online

-- have a UK bank account.
+- have a UK bank account

 Guidance published by HMRC says that employers that continue to receive public funding for staff costs during this period will be expected to use that money to pay staff, rather than putting them on furlough leave.
 Charities that are primarily funded from public funds should therefore consider taking advice before using the Scheme.